Data search for data users

 - earnings payment reports with the information entered that there was no absence data to enter, i.e. reports with time period for reporting absences entered.

 You can search for reports submitted using the Incomes Register report reference instead of search terms.

 - The Incomes Register report reference is a technical system reference in GUID format (e.g. 40c5d83b-b2f6-4f4c-8f95-51f9224c7388).

 When using certain data user roles, the identifier of the payer or income earner must be given as a search term in addition to the reference.

-Once you have entered all search terms, select Search.
+After entering your search terms, select ‘Search’.
 You will be forwarded to a page on which you can see a summary of reports matching your search.
 The page also displays the search terms used in the search.

 The summary is only displayed if there are at most 2,000 search results.
 If there are more search results, the search terms must be specified.
 In this case, the first 2,000 reports found will be shown in search results, arranged from the newest to the oldest.

 Reports are grouped according to the report type.
 You can start viewing reports by selecting a row.